wpexpertsio/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 2.0.2 =
+Only redirect to [allowed domain names](https://codex.wordpress.org/Plugin_API/Filter_Reference/allowed_redirect_hosts) when logging out.

+= 2.0.1 =
+Security fix: Use a more complex password hash for cookie key.

 = 2.0 =
 Added 'password_protected_logout_link' shortcode and use 'password-protected-login.css' in theme folder if it exists.